beomap/todo-backend-express-knex/docs.md

 - Missing features
   - Authentication/Authorization: Currently, there is no login system or user roles.
   - Group todos by Org and Project
-  - Assigning/Unassigning tasks
+  - Assigning/Unassigning todos
-  - Comment on a task
+  - Comment on a todo
   - Notifications

 ### Implementation plan